Skip to content

 Agent Completion Attachments

 Agent completion notifications attach the standard chat transcript and diff first.
 On failures they also include the error report and output log when those files exist.
 When a successful agent added or modified 10 or fewer Markdown files, SASE renders best-effort PDF artifacts and appends those PDFs after the standard artifacts.
 When the run added or modified image files, SASE appends those generated images after any Markdown PDFs.
+Explicit artifacts created during the run with sase artifact create -p <path> [-n <label>] [-k <kind>] are read from the persistent artifact index and appended last when their stored files still exist.
 Supported Markdown extensions are .md and .markdown; supported image extensions are .png, .jpg, .jpeg, .webp, and .gif.

 The Agents tab also treats user-agent completions as unread work items.
 When a terminal agent is selected after it has been marked unread, or when the user jumps to it with the unread-agent shortcut, ACE clears the row's unread marker and dismisses the matching completion notification.
 Plan approvals and user questions remain explicit response workflows and are not auto-read merely by selection.